multiversx/mx-exchange-sc/dex/farm/README.md

 This endpoint receives at least one payment:

 - The first payment is a Farm position that is 'harvested'.
 So for this position, the contract will calculate the reward and will return it to its caller.
-The contract will create a new position that has the ```RPS`` (Reward per share) resetted.
+The contract will create a new position that has the ```RPS`` (Reward per share) reset.
 - The additional payments, if any, will be other Farm positions and will be used to be merged with the newly created one.

 ### compoundRewards